 We take special pains with files to suppress access dates in CAD files, for example, looking only for content changes.

-The base file contains information about nearly every item that appears in the final M14:
+The base file contains information about nearly every item in the project:

 Information stored in the base file: